Moldovan leu: First series (1993–present)

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 Second series (2018–present)

 In 2017, the NBM announced plans to reintroduce 1 and 5 lei coins alongside new 2 and 10 lei coins citing "superior durability and cheaper manufacturing and maintenance cost over time compared to banknotes" as the main reason and asking people to submit their designs for the new coins.
 The design of the new coins was unveiled on February 28, 2018, featuring elements of both the coat of arms of the Principality of Moldavia on the obverse and the coat of arms of the Republic of Moldova on the reverse, with 1 and 2 lei coins being made from nickel-plated steel and 5 and 10 lei coins featuring a bi-metallic design with elements made from nickel-plated steel and brass-plated steel.
 The new coins were put into circulation starting 28 February 2018.
 All of the new lei coins are currently intended to be used alongside banknotes of equal value.